gwforg/gwf/docs/guide/configuration.rst

 * **backend (str):** Set the backend.
 Corresponds to the ``--backend`` flag (default: `local`).
 * **verbose (str):** Set the verbosity.
 Corresponds to the ``--verbose`` flag (default: `info`).
 * **no_color (bool):** If `true`, colors will not be used (default: `false`).
+* **require_all_outputs (bool):** If `true`, a target is rerun when any declared output is missing, including outputs not needed by the requested targets (default: `true`).
+Set it to `false` to consider only the outputs needed by the requested targets and their dependencies.
+For example, ``gwf run B`` will not rerun a dependency solely because an output used only by another target is missing.